SWI-Prolog/swipl-devel/man/lib/assoclib.md

 ## Creating association lists {#assoc-creation}

-An assocation list is _created_ with one of the following predicates:
+An association list is _created_ with one of the following predicates:

   * [[empty_assoc/1]]
   * [[list_to_assoc/2]]